On Unbalanced Optimal Transport: Gradient Methods, Sparsity and Approximation Error: Background

 \section{Background}

 In this Section, we first present the entropic regularized UOT problem, used by Sinkhorn algorithm.
-Then we consider the squared $\ell_2$-norm regularized UOT and derive a novel dual formulation, which is the basis for our algorithmic development.
+Then we consider the squared $\ell_2$-norm regularized UOT and derive a new dual formulation, which is the basis for our algorithmic design.